rentready/tests-sample/README.md

 The solution should contain:
 1. The [test-example.feature](tests/test-example.feature) file with the complete scenario.
-2. Link to a video recording where you demonstrate tests execution.
+2. Link to a video recording where you demonstrate tests execution starting from the moment you run "npm test" command in CLI.

 ## Prerequisites
 - [VS Code](https://code.visualstudio.com/download)